-If two surfaces are perpendicular, (meaning there’s a 90° angle between them,) the weld fusing them together is a fillet.
+If two surfaces are perpendicular, (meaning there’s a 90° angle between them), the weld fusing them together is a fillet.
 The fillet weld forms a 45° angle between the two pieces whereas the butt joint weld looks like a seam or bead.

 Intermittent or Continuous Welds?

-Continuous welds, whether fillet or butt, span the entire length of the join.
+Continuous welds, whether fillet or butt, span the entire length of the joint.
 An intermittent weld is one where the pieces appear tacked together.
 There could be one inch of weld – fillet or butt – then an inch or more of unwelded length before the next weld.
 There are pros and cons to the two methods.
 Resistance seam welding, mentioned above, can be either continuous or intermittent.
 There’s more information in, “How To Determine Between Stitch Welding vs. Seam Welding For Your Metal Fabrication Product”.

-Specifying Welds on Drawings
+Specifying Welds in Drawings

 Part designers need to tell the welder what type of welds they want and where they should be made.
-They do this using weld symbols on the print following American Welding Society Standard AWS A2.4.
+They do this using weld symbols on the print following the American Welding Society Standard AWS A2.4.
 This covers points such as where the weld is to be made, the length of the weld segments, groove angle and root opening.